 1. Make customer service a priority – even on social · 2.
 Reward your customers · 3.
 Ask for advice and listen to it · 4.
 Offer conveniences · 5.
 Consistently …

-Stuff about The Role of Customer Service: How to Build Loyalty and Retain Customers you didn’t know
+The lesser-known side of The Role of Customer Service: How to Build Loyalty and Retain Customers

 - The first recorded patent for an invention was granted in Venice, Italy in 1474.